larry18/larry18-Read-Me/README.md

 - 👋 Hi, I’m @larry18
 - 👀 I’m interested in Technology.
-- 🌱 I’m currently learning Blockchain, AI, Automation, IoT & Robotics.
+- 🌱 I’m currently learning E-commerce, Blockchain, AI, Automation, IoT & Robotics.
 - 💞️ I’m looking to collaborate on any project that can contribute for humanity.
 - 📫 How to reach me leave comment I will reach you out.